MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-preparing-the-server-for-replication.md

 > * Configure Distribution

 ## Prerequisites
-This tutorial is intended for users familiar with fundamental database operations, but who have limited exposure to replication.
+This Tutorial is intended for users familiar with fundamental database operations, but who have limited exposure to replication.
 To complete this Tutorial, you need SQL Server Management Studio, access to a SQL Server, and the AdventureWorks2012 database.

 - Install [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
 - Install [SQL Server 2017 Developer Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 - Download an [AdventureWorks Sample Databases](https://github.com/Microsoft/sql-server-samples/releases).
 Instructions for restoring databases in SSMS can be found here: [Restoring a Database](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-database-backup-using-ssms).

 **Estimated time to complete this tutorial: 30 minutes**